adam-takacs-sec/Cybersecurity-Portfolio/Attacks/Password Attacks.md

 This document summarizes the most important **password attack methods** and the related **brute-force tools** (Hydra, Ncrack, CrackMapExec, Crowbar, Medusa, Crunch, CeWL, John the Ripper), specifically for **lab / pentest / SOC learning** purposes.

 > ⚠️ **Warning:** All examples are for use **only in your own lab environment**, against systems you own or are explicitly authorized to test.
-> Running brute-force attacks against third-party systems is illegal.
+> Running password attacks against third-party systems is illegal.

 ---